 We have to be good neighbors again.
 We have to be good people again.
 We have to smile more and post kindness instead of angry tirades.
 We have to stop being offended and start building bridges.

-To make this amazing bread, you’ll need: flour, sugar, baking soda and salt, cinnamon, chopped pecans, shredded coconut, eggs, bananas, oil, crushed pineapple, vanilla and a little bit of coconut flavoring or extract.
+To make this amazing Hawaiian Nut Bread, you’ll need: flour, sugar, baking soda and salt, cinnamon, chopped pecans, shredded coconut, eggs, bananas, oil, crushed pineapple, vanilla and a little bit of coconut flavoring or extract.

 - In a large bowl, whisk together dry ingredients.